Slowyng/slowyngames/content/punkpirates-privacy.md

 ---
-title: "Terms and Conditions"
+title: "Privacy Policy"
-description: "These Terms and Conditions govern your use of Punk Pirates."
+description: "These Privacy Policy govern your use of Punk Pirates."
 date: 2025-05-06
 draft: false
 layout: minimal